openedx/XBlock/README.md

     This layer may not be real code here, but we'll need to write real code to perform these functions.

-3.  **Debugger** The debugger-specific code we wrote to make everything work.
+3.  **Workbench** The workbench-specific code we wrote to make everything work.
     This code is the least real, in that it might be just stubs, and will be done very differently in real code.